 The covariates $X_{it}$, factor loadings $\lambda_{is}$, and factors $f_{ts}$ follow the same distributions as in Design 1, and we adopt the same specifications of $\tilde{x}_{it}$.
 The coefficients $\beta_{0,it}\sim \mathcal{N}\left(\bar{\beta}_{0},\Sigma_{0}\right)$ with $\bar{\beta}_{0}=\left(1,1,1\right)^{\prime}$ and $\Sigma_{0}=0.3 I_{3}$.

 \paragraph{Performance} For each model design, we consider different combinations of sample sizes $(N,T) \in \{(100,100),\,(150,100),\,(200,100),\,(150,150),\,(200,150),\,(200,200)\}$ to examine how the first-step and second-step estimators behave as the sample size increases.
 Each experiment is replicated $100$ times.
-The ADMM algorithm is used to estimate the model in Design 1 and Design 2, while the MM algorithm is applied to estimate the model in Design 3.
+The ADMM algorithm is used to estimate the models in Design 1, while the MM algorithm is applied to estimate the models in Design 2.
 Detailed descriptions of the implementation are provided in Section~\ref{subsec:MC_imp}.